vandium-io/aws-param-env/README.md

 ## Features
 * Loads parameters by path
 * Runs synchronously to that environment variables can be set before your code loads
-* Recursively loads and decoded parameters by default
+* Recursively loads and decodes parameters by default
 * Can run inside AWS Lambda environment
 * AWS Lambda Node.js 6.10.x compatible